 Recently I moved from the city to a much more rural area.
-It wasn’t the glorious city life of TV shows but it’s very different here: not having a grocery store, gas station or highway closer than a 10 minute walk.
+It wasn’t the glorious city life of TV shows but it’s very different here: not having a grocery store, gas station, or highway closer than a 10-minute walk.

-Here’s pictures I’ve taken of the ones we’ve spotted back there!
+Here are some pictures I’ve taken of the ones we’ve spotted back there!

 That’s what made the bird tree blog hop seem so timely for me!
 When I saw the panel of birds in Tracy Lizotte‘s collection for Elizabeth’s Studio I knew these were panels I could work with.